 The video clip below is an extreme example of our habit of rushing around.
 In thinking about the different ways we fill our time, it bothers me that–and I’m no exception–we don’t slow down enough for experiences that should bring us joy.

-Below, I pieced together 77 images of my art that have been on someone’s Instagram or Facebook screen at one time.
+Below, I pieced together 77 images of my art .
+Just imagine them in your Instagram or Facebook feed.
 They’ve all been given the swipe by, a mere nanosecond on a screen until a scrolling finger gives them the brush off.

 The irony is that most shots take a lot of time and effort to produce.
 There are the long drives, shivering out in the elements, waiting for the right light.
 That doesn’t even begin to cover all the frustrations I went through in learning techniques.
 But that’s my story.
 I was hoping you’d have a little empathy for artists.
 But enough whining.